-Boasting more than 2,500 specially coated pocket springs, multiple layers of breathable plant-fibre materials and a 15-year guarantee, the Artisan Sublime is a perfect example of the mattress available in this price range.
+The Artisan Sublime boasts more than 2,500 specially coated pocket springs.
+These are coupled with multiple layers of breathable plant-fibre materials.
+All this makes it a perfect example of the mattress available in this price range.
+Plus, it also has a 15-year guarantee.
 It comes in a huge array of sizes and tensions, and a soft layer of natural bamboo fibre gives the effect of a luxury topper without the need for extra layers.

-Made to order, the Shetland Superb is filled to the brim with Shetland and British wool sourced from 12 sheep – an entire flock! – to create the ultimate in comfort.
+Made to order, Vispring fill the Shetland Superb to the brim with Shetland and British wool sourced from 12 sheep – an entire flock! – to create the ultimate in comfort.
 The mattress features moisture and heat wicking properties to ensure a pleasurable night’s sleep.
 What’s more, thanks to a double layer of calico-pocketed springs, the support is absolutely perfect.